ElijG/customScriptNorthSeattleCollegeClass/README.md

 # 🗂️ Bash File Organizer

 📌 **Description:**
 This is a **Bash script** that automatically organizes files in a directory (Desktop or any folder) into respective folders based on **file type**.
 It ensures that your directories are neatly structured every time, making file management simple and consistent.
+Easily able to be expanded on or personalized.

 ---